 Dr. Robinson has a passion for the fraternity/sorority experience and the potential impact to foster student learning and development.
 Dr. Robinson has published research in scholarly journals and presented at conferences on topics related to fraternity/sorority assessment, strategic planning, leadership behavior, and student affairs administration.
 Dr. Robinson is a proud member of Lambda Chi Alpha Fraternity and serves as a Master Steward (national alumni volunteer).

-Casey Domnick, Coordinator for Fraternity & Sorority Affairs
+Casey Domnick, Assistant Director for Fraternity & Sorority Affairs

 Casey is a proud member of Kappa Alpha Order, and served as Recruitment Coordinator while in IFC.
 Casey attributes his undergraduate leadership experiences throughout Campus Life at OSU to who he is today and truly believes the fraternity and sorority experience is the best way to grow as a leader.

 McKinley Paratore, Coordinator for Fraternity & Sorority Affairs